barfowl/OpenSubdiv/documentation/bfr_overview.rst

 The Surface class encapsulates the piece of limit surface associated with a particular face of the mesh.
-The term "surface" is used rather than "patch" to emphasize that the Surface may itself be a piecewise parameteric surface composed of more than one patch (potentially even a complex set of patches).
+The term "surface" is used rather than "patch" to emphasize that the Surface may itself be a piecewise parametric surface composed of more than one patch (potentially even a complex set of patches).

 Surface is also a class template selected by floating point precision,